reincas/Lanthanide/docs/internals.md

 ## State classes

-The calculation of the matrices of tensor operators in the Lanthanide package is carried out in the space of determinantal product states.
+The calculation of matrices of tensor operators in the Lanthanide package is carried out in the space of determinantal product states.
 Each electron is described by a 5-tuple of quantum numbers: the shell number $n$, the orbital angular momentum $l$, its z-component $m_l$, the spin $s$ and its z-component $m_s$.
 For lanthanide ions, three of these quantum numbers are fixed: $n=4$, $l=3$, and $s=1/2$.
 The remaining magnetic quantum numbers $m_l$ and